 As ever, the scientific community has done much to help solve the mystery of Cabernet’s origins.
 Research undertaken at the University of California at Davis determined in 1998 that Cabernet Sauvignon is the genetic offspring of Cabernet Franc and white grape Sauvignon Blanc.
 This somewhat debunks the Spanish theory, indicating that the noble red grape of Bordeaux probably owes its origins to France.
 Cabernet Franc and Sauvignon Blanc vines interbred at some point in the past, resulting in Cabernet Sauvignon.
 In 2016, the university achieved another milestone, sequencing a draft of the grape’s entire genome.
 This was the first occasion that a genome of a major wine-producing grape had been sequenced.

 When discussing the relative merits of Cabernet Sauvignon, growers will always tell you the same thing; this grape is the antithesis of fussy (we’re looking at you, Pinot Noir!).
 Resistant to most grapevine diseases – powdery mildew is an exception – Cabernet thrives in maritime and warm climates; Bordeaux and Napa Valley are the two most important global examples.
 Although the resulting wine style will understandably vary in body, alcohol, and ripeness, Cabernet produces consistently high-quality wines in a multitude of terroirs, ranging from the gravel of Pauillac to the alluvial loam of Napa.
 However, if the climate is too cool, Cabernet will struggle to ripen, yielding herbaceous wines with bitter tannins.
-At the opposite end of the spectrum, in hot climates, Cabernet Sauvignon can suffer from a high pH, the inevitable tedium of stewed fruit aromas, and a lack of acidity.
+At the opposite end of the spectrum, Cabernet Sauvignon can suffer from a high pH, the inevitable tedium of stewed fruit aromas, and a lack of acidity in hot climates.
 It is perfectly drinkable, to be sure.
 But such ‘cooked’ wines seldom excite the palate.

 The same cannot be said of Cabernet Sauvignon grown in the Medoc.
 When planted on gravel soils, this versatile red grape produces bottled magic, profound, complex, and structured wines that can age for over 100 years if the vintage conditions allow.
 Its popularity in the Left Bank can be attributed to many factors, not least Cabernet’s ability to resist rot – a significant boon in wetter years.
 It is also less susceptible to spring frost attacks as a late-ripening variety.
 Unless the growing season is unseasonably cool and wet, vines will ripen a good crop of healthy grapes packed full of phenolic and coloring substances.